-- how close one should get to a fish?
+- How close should one get to a fish?

-- what is the depth for coral reefs?
+- What is the depth for coral reefs?

-- what will be the reaction of ocean creatures to danger?
+- What will be the reaction of ocean creatures to danger?

-- is it necessary to use additional lights?
+- Is it necessary to use additional lights?

 Scuba diving photography should guarantee safety for people and expensive digital equipment.
 A person working with a camera at a certain depth must have good swimming and diving skills.
-Being under water, the camera should be held with both hands, and during shooting , body has to be fixed in one position for a few seconds to avoid blurring effect.
-This should be learned in advance so that when working, professional will focus on the process itself, controlling body position.
+Being under water, the camera should be held with both hands, and during shooting , the body has to be fixed in one position for a few seconds to avoid blurring effect.
+This should be learned in advance so that when working, professionals will focus on the process itself, controlling body position.

 Before attempting diving in the wild, it is better to remember that oceans are unpredictable.
 That is why it is better to start practice and improve skills in a pool.
 You will need a special waterproof camera case.
-Most popular compact and digital SLR camera models offer plastic cases, which provides safe and sealed box for the device.
+Most popular compact and digital SLR camera models offer plastic cases, which provides a safe and sealed box for the device.
 This is a good option, because it also includes a polarizing filter, which will reduce glare and unnecessary water reflections.

 There are no drafts and tries in the ocean.
 All skills and techniques have to be improved at home.
 Because a shooting moment can be very unexpected and you have no skill and practice you will lose it.
-It is better to learning every process and spend much time practicing.
+It is better to learn every process and spend much time practicing.
 It all starts with shooting technically correct images; with the right exposure, sharpness and with good composition.
 In addition to technique, you need to express yourself by showing a creative side and personality reflected in your works.